 The first step is for interested buyers to understand how we raise our puppies and dogs.
 This can affect whether your potential puppy will be a good fit for your farm/home.
 Some people are specifically looking for breeders who raise animals the way we do and want their dogs raised the same way from birth.
 Other people are interested and would like to learn more about the way we do things.
-Just because we raise our dogs this way does not mean you have to continue to follow it, but we do encourage it.
+Just because we raise our dogs this way does not mean you have to continue to follow it once you take your puppy home.

 There are several things you must consider before you decide to send us your Puppy Approval Questionnaire.
 The following is non-negotiable.
 If you can't abide by these, then one of our puppies is not for you:

 Potential buyers do not get to choose their puppy from the entire litter.
 We spend at minimum 9 weeks with these puppies evaluating them for temperament, working ability, and conformation.
 You, as the buyer, can not possibly pick the right puppy by pictures or visiting with them for a few minutes.
-The top puppies for conformation/working ability are reserved for breeding/show homes to hopefully continue the gene pool.
-The rest of the puppies are usually sold on a spay/neuter contract but these puppies are still placed in appropriate homes.
-This does not mean that you don't get a choice on your puppy but we will only recommend puppies that fit into the life you plan for them.
+The top puppies for conformation are reserved for breeding/show homes to hopefully continue the gene pool.
+The rest of the puppies are usually sold on a spay/neuter contract but these puppies are still placed in appropriate working or pet homes.
+This does not mean that you don't get a choice on your puppy but we will only recommend puppies that fit into the life you imagine for them or need them for.
 We want our puppies to be successful for the rest if their life and by placing them appropriately increases the chances of this.

 You must fill out the application for approval and sign a contract for puppy purchase.
 Non-refundable deposits are required to hold a puppy for you.
-The application can be found on this page, official contract will be emailed after litter is born (however you can read the contract before sending deposit).
+The application can be found on this page below this informational section, official contract will be emailed after approval for purchase.
+Application and contract to be emailed back to email@example.com

 If you do not have secure fencing and show proof of fencing I will not place a puppy with you.